features of low-code platform

 This aims to solve a big problem in how many businesses work.
 For software implementations, everyone is reliant on the IT department, but the IT department doesn’t have time to implement it for everyone.

-But with low-code application development, this problem is mitigated, since faster development means that developers no longer need to spend weeks, or even months, working on a single app.
+But with a low-code platform, this problem is mitigated, since faster development means that developers no longer need to spend weeks, or even months, working on a single app.
 It’s done in a matter of hours to days.
 With that, they’re free to work on other projects as well.

 Another problem this fixes is Shadow IT.
 Business users no longer have to look outside the organization to get their software needs fulfilled.
 This isn’t just a relief for the business users, but also IT and auditing.